Part Two: Tying the Knot

 Decorations, cake, and tax planning doesn’t sound like it goes together, but if you want to get a handle on your finances, taxes should be high on your list when tying the knot.

-In the second part of our five-part series, we touch on how marriage has an impact on tax.
+In the second part of our three-part series, we touch on how marriage has an impact on tax.
 Scroll to the bottom if you want to view Part One: Investment Properties.

 You still have to do your own tax return

 While the law officially recognises you as a couple when you get married, you still need to do individual tax returns.

 What you do need to do is specify that you have a spouse, including their full name and date of birth, and disclose their taxable income.
 You also need to include the date when each of you became partners.

 The reason you have to disclose your spouse’s details is to work out your eligibility for government entitlements and tax offsets/rebates.
 If you don’t disclose the correct figures, the wrong entitlement or offset may be claimed.

 When you combine incomes, you should note the total amount when it comes to insurance.
 If your joint income exceeds $180,000, you should take out cover, as you’ll be otherwise liable for the Medicare Levy Surcharge, which can be up to 1.5% of your income.

 Married couples need to watch out for Capital Gains Tax